Nexosis/nexosis.github.io/_guides/ApiKeys.md

 {redacted}
 ```

-<p align="center"><em><strong>The API key is submitted as an HTTP Header named 'api-key' in every request.</strong></em></p>
+<p align="center"><em><strong>The API key must be submitted as an HTTP Header named <code>api-key</code> in every request.</strong></em></p>

 ## Protect Your Key

-Each account will always have two concurrent active API keys, designated as "Primary" and "Secondary."
+Each account will always have two concurrent active API keys, designated as <code>Primary</code> and <code>Secondary</code>.
 In certain situations, it may be necessary to discard one of these keys and create a new one -- for example, if a developer accidently commits their Nexosis API key to a public source code repo for all the world to see.
 For situations like these, one or both of the API keys can be regenerated.
 Activating a new key will immediately supplant the old key, rendering it useless.
 Any program using the old revoked key will then fail with 401 Unauthorized errors from the API endpoint.

 <p align="center">  <img alt="API Keys" src="/assets/img/api_keys.png"/><br/>
-<strong><em>Click "Regenerate" to revoke the old key and generate a new one.</em></strong></p>
+<strong><em>Click <code>Regenerate</code> to revoke the old key and generate a new one.</em></strong></p>

 ### Process for API Key Rotation

-In this example, assume the application is using the key named "Primary Key" and you suspect it has been compromised and it needs regenerated.
+In this example, assume the application is using the key named <code>Primary Key</code> and you suspect it has been compromised and it needs regenerated.

-1. Regenerate "Secondary Key" as this ensures it's new and secure.
+1. Regenerate <code>Secondary Key</code> as this ensures it's new and secure.
-2. Change all applications using Nexosis API to use "Secondary Key."
+2. Change all applications using Nexosis API to use newly regenerated <code>Secondary Key</code>.
-3. Validate all applications using "Secondary Key" are functioning correctly.
+3. Validate all applications using <code>Secondary Key</code> are functioning correctly.
 Once tested thoroughly, release to production.
-4. Finally, regenerate "Primary Key" to make sure any unauthorized users cannot use this key to access the application.
+4. Finally, regenerate <code>Primary Key</code> to make sure any unauthorized users cannot use this key to access the application.

 ### When To Regenerate a Key

-There are important thinks to keep a watch out for that should require a key to be regenerated:
+There are important thinks to keep a watch out for that should require a key to be regenerated.

+<b>REGENERATE YOUR KEY IF:</b>
 * API key is exposed publicly, such as a source code repo or in HTML or JavaScript source code.
 * A computer with the key stored on it was stolen or comprised.
 * You suspect unauthorized key use.